 Every cab passenger's got a tale or two about a shocking or unpleasant taxi journey.

-And many have shared those stories on social media too, damaging the reputation of the driver or company in question.
+And many have shared those stories on social media too, damaging the reputation of the driver or taxi company in question.

 While the UK has strict regulations to weed out the worst drivers, there are still some who either flout the laws or offer poor customer service.